lempiji/dfmt/README.md

 ### Building from source using dub
 * Clone the repository
 * run `dub build --build=release`, optionally with `--compiler=ldc2`
+* ensure `rdmd` is in your `PATH` (it comes with DMD/ldc via the official `install.sh` script)

+The first run will build a small helper tool via `rdmd`.
+Subsequent invocations reuse the cached binary and are noticeably faster.

 ## Using
 By default, dfmt reads its input from **stdin** and writes to **stdout**.